Maryam-20/HNGi12-stage1-number-classification-api/README.md

 The **Number Property API** is a simple RESTful API that takes a number as input and returns interesting mathematical properties about it, along with a fun fact.
 The API is designed to process both integers and special cases like alphabets or non-numeric inputs.

 ** Features**
-- Accepts a number as input.
+- Accepts a integer as input.
 - Returns mathematical properties (e.g., prime, even/odd, perfect square, armstrong, digit sum).
 - Provides a fun fact related to the number.
 - Handles invalid inputs gracefully.